Why Tapooz Travel?

 What if I need special mobility equipment when I travel?

 No problem.
 This is part of our core services.
-We routinely provide our travelers with a wide range of mobility equipment, including manual and electric wheelchairs, wheelchair attachments, mobility scooters, walkers, and the like.
+We routinely provide our travelers with a wide range of mobility equipment, including manual and power wheelchairs, wheelchair attachments, mobility scooters, walkers, and the like.

 What if I need adaptive equipment in my hotel room?